Your home for profit-to-member Super

 Our board of directors, constitution and committees

-To provide advice in superannuation, or in a financial planning context, you must meet the Australian Securities and Investments Commission's (ASIC) Tier 1 Compliance requirements.
+To provide general advice in superannuation, or in a financial planning context, you must meet the Australian Securities and Investments Commission's (ASIC) Tier 1 Compliance requirements.
 AIST's RG146 course formally addresses the National Competency Standards, which are approved by ASIC as meeting Tier 1 compliance as defined in their Regulatory Guide 146.
 You can find the Regulatory Guide 146 at the following website http://www.asic.gov.au.

 AIST’s RG146 for the Superannuation Industry course will increase your knowledge and skills through relevant and practical assessments.
 This course also provides a pathway into the FNS50715 Diploma of Superannuation.

 This course is also available self-paced, and to in-house groups with a minimum of 8 people.

 This course is suitable for individuals who have recently commenced work in the superannuation industry or who are seeking to pursue a career path in the superannuation industry.